 Dr Sangeet Bhullar, Executive Director, WISE KIDS

 Sangeet is the Founder and Executive Director of WISE KIDS, a non-profit company promoting Digital Literacy, Digital Citizenship and Wellbeing for young people, families, communities and businesses.
-Our aim is to ensure that young and old are supported to develop the necessary digital competencies and expertise, as well as their sense of agency and wellbeing to thrive, online and offline.
+WISE KIDS aims to ensure that young and old are supported to develop the necessary digital competencies and expertise, as well as their sense of agency and wellbeing to thrive, online and offline.
 WISE KIDS delivers user-centred training programmes, consultancy, research and resource development to promote this agenda.

 In her role at WISE KIDS, Sangeet has developed and delivering training programmes, written guidance, advised organisations and spoken at conferences internationally on the topics of Digital Literacy in Education, Digital Citizenship, Digital Participation and Online Safety.

-Her work includes leading a large scale research project called Generation 2000 (which was co-funded by WISE KIDS, the Children’s Commissioner for Wales, Logicalis and S4C) on the Digital Media Habits and Digital Literacy of Year 9 pupils across Wales; working with the Ministry of Education in Singapore to review and update their secondary school Cyber Wellness curriculum.
-Other recent work include film clips for the BBC WebWise site, advising parents and children on safety issues on new media platforms.
+Her work includes leading a large scale research project called Generation 2000 (which was co-funded by WISE KIDS, the Children’s Commissioner for Wales, Logicalis and S4C) on the Digital Media Habits and Digital Literacy of Year 9 pupils across Wales; her international work includes working with the Ministry for Women and Communities in Malaysia, as well as working with the Ministry of Education in Singapore to review and update their secondary school Cyber Wellness curriculum.
 Sangeet believes strongly in the need for proactive programmes to help young people and professionals develop the digital literacies needed to be effective contributors and participants in the knowledge economy.
 Sangeet is a board member of WikimediaUK, and a member of the Welsh Government Digital Inclusion Management Board.
 She is married to a Welshman, and has three children.
 Prior to June 2002, Sangeet and her family lived and worked for nearly ten years in Singapore.
 She tweets as @sangeet.